beamX/control-node/README.md

 end
 ```

-## TL;DR
+## Introduction

-`control_node` is an Elixir library which offers APIs that allows to build
+`control_node` is an Elixir library which allows developers to build deployment
-custom deployment and orchestration workflows.
-For a given a release tar of an
+and orchestration workflows as code.

+With `control_node` library you can build your custom orchestration service
-Elixir/Erlang project `control_node` offers APIs to store and manage release tar
+tailored to your needs i.e. `control_node` offers APIs to store and manage
-via local registry and deploy releases to remote hosts (via SSH) and monitor
+release tars and deploy releases to remote hosts via **SSH** and monitor and
-service nodes.
+manage deployed service nodes.

 ## Pre-requisites

 In order to use `control_node` you must ensure the following,

-- You are deploying to virtual machines or bare metal servers.
-Control node
-  should have SSH access all these host machines where the releases will run.
+- **Control node should have SSH access all host machines where releases will be deployed**
-- Your Erlang/Elixir project when started should run the EPMD (it runs by
+- **Host machines should have EPMD running** (it runs by default when an Elixir
-  default if you don't change the config)
+  release is started if you don't change the config)

 ## Features